accessibility-exchange/co-design/src/steps/organizations-prepare-internally.md

 * Federally regulated entities need to have a person or a team responsible for planning for the future, budgeting for accessibility supports, planning ongoing consultation, taking feedback, and making decisions based on feedback
 * This person would preferably also be someone Deaf or with a disability
 * If this person doesn’t have lived experience, consider having:

   * an advisory group with lived experiences of disability
   * a contractor who is an accessibility specialist

+### Provide resources for these organizations

+* We can provide a basic resource on how to meet different access needs
+* Have case studies or peer sharing from other groups on what they’re doing to engage with Deaf people and People wtih Disabilities effectively
+* Have consultants on the website willing to help do this prep work with organizations, and coach them in reaching out